oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

     * JDK 11 as the Java version.
     * example-basedb as the Name
     * example.basedb as the Base Package
-    * Additional Features for oracle, data-jdbc, flyway features
+    * Additional Features for oracle, data-jdbc, and flyway features

     ```